siddharthkoundal/proteanics_assessment_siddharth_koundal/README.md

 This project implements a text editor using Tiptap and ProseMirror, featuring a customizable callout component.

+## Implementation Details

+The editor is built using:
+- Next.js
+- Tiptap editor framework
+- TailwindCSS for styling
+- shadCn library

 ## Features

 - Rich text editing with standard formatting options